-Midday Fix: Bún Tôm Xào (rice noodles, shrimp, Vietnamese herbs & coconut milk AND details on First Bites Bash & Chicago Restaurant Week
+Midday Fix: Bún Tôm Xào (rice noodles, shrimp, Vietnamese herbs & coconut milk) AND details on First Bites Bash & Chicago Restaurant Week

 Events:

-First Bites Bash
+First Bites Bash (may be sold out)

 - Thursday, Jan.
 23, 2020, 6 – 9 p.m.